Teacher Education Program

 This Teacher Education Program (TEP) information addresses the new certification programs mandated by the Pennsylvania Department of Education (PDE) that will be followed by all students starting in Fall 2010 or after.
+The programs are

 Students should regularly consult with their academic advisors and the Education Department for any changes or considerations.
 The Education Department offers specific advising checklists and policy documents to help guide students in their respective programs.

 The Teacher Education Program

 Students who are preparing for teacher certification must be formally admitted to the Teacher Education Program at Wilkes University, which includes completion of a formal written application.
 Students are expected to review and comply with policy documents available in the Education Department office (Breiseth Hall, Rm.
 204).
 Policies may change due to changes in the PDE regulations.